 Selecting a rod and reel

 Take your kids to your local tackle store and buy them an appropriate rod combo to match their size.
 Don’t make them use your gear which might be too long and heavy.
 There are many kids rod combos on the market.
 You can start a big retail outlets such as BCF kids combos or combos such as the Shakespeare Amphibian, Mojiko small fry & Shimano Kidstix are terrific and affordable options.
 Add a tackle box with hooks, sinkers and fishing line to get them excited.
 Put them in charge and let them choose the styles and colours.
 It’s a good idea to purchase a 2 piece rod which can be easily stored in the car boot.

 Rigging up and keeping it simple

 When rigging up your kids fishing rods do so with small hooks, small sinkers, and small baits.
-This will be easier to handle and will increase catch rates of bread and butter species like mullet, salmon, bream, flathead, redfin, whiting, trout and carp.
+This will be easier for them to handle and will increase catch rates of bread and butter species like mullet, salmon, bream, flathead, redfin, whiting, trout and carp.
 A great starting rig for kids is a simple running sinker rig.
-Place a small running sinker above a swivel then below the swivel tie on 40cm leader to a size 8 long shank hook.
+Place a small running sinker above a swivel.
+Then below the swivel tie on 40cm leader to a size 8 long shank hook.
 It its very simple yet very effective and works remarkably well for a range of baits and fish species.
 It’s also a good idea to crush the barb of hooks which will avoid any nasty accidents